This article was updated January 3rd 2016

 - Laptops handle the burden of managing a hotspot with greater efficiency than a smartphone.

 - Compatibility issues mean not all wireless adapters are compatible with creating a hotspot from a laptop.

 - A lengthy setup process involving the command line.
 If you don’t like computers, then this option isn’t for you.

-You don’t have to sign a two-year contract to get your own mobile hotspot Wi-Fi service.
-Three methods exist for getting all your mobile devices online: root your phone and install tethering software, purchase a Mi-Fi device and data plan or use your laptop with a mobile data device to reverse-tether.
+You don’t have to sign a two-year contract to get your mobile hotspot Wi-Fi service.
+Three methods exist for getting all your mobile devices online: root your phone and install tethering software, purchase a Mi-Fi device and data plan or use your laptop with a data device to reverse-tether.

-All methods come with their own distinct advantages and disadvantages.
+All methods come with distinct advantages and disadvantages.
 Personally, I prefer using a Nexus smartphone to tether, but that’s because its particular advantages suit my needs perfectly.
 If you do elect to go with a portable hotspot, make sure you select a suitable plan.